 Canals and navigable rivers also run past major attractions, such as Warwick Castle, Little Moreton Hall, and the cities of Bath and York.
-There are spectacular aqueducts at Langollen, the Blisworth Tunnel at Stoke Bruerme, and canal museums at Gloucester and at Foxton, near Leicester.
+There are spectacular aqueducts at Llangollen, the Blisworth Tunnel at Stoke Bruerne, and canal museums at Gloucester and at Foxton, near Leicester.

 Of course, the canals are also famous for hosting a wide variety of wildlife and plant species, too, so keep your camera at hand.